emmajanedrews/base-template/_posts/2018-01-03-looking-back-on-2017-and-forward-to-2018.md

 So, what can you expect from the 2018 market conditions?&nbsp;

 **I predict another 5% to 6% increase in home values in our area.** The folks up North are still ready to move on down here.
 The oldest baby boomers are hitting their late 50s and getting ready to move to Florida.
-The new tax laws has folks in high-tax states losing their deductions, and they are calling me about moving here.&nbsp;
+The new tax laws have folks in high-tax states losing their deductions, and they are calling me about moving here.&nbsp;

 {% include pullquote.html %}